ShiuLab/Manuscript_Code/2021_Arabidopsis_seed_and_silique_count/Readme.md

 ### 3. Convert xml files to csv files

-* Script for the conversion:
+* Script for the conversion is listed below, where annotation is the folder with all the annotation xml files:

 `pyhton 01_xml_to_csv.py annotation`